-As soon as I arrived to the lakeside my jaw has dropped.
-It was one of the most beautiful places I’ve ever seen!
+As soon as I arrived at the lakeside my jaw has dropped.
+It was one of the most beautiful places I’ve ever seen and surely one of the best things to do in Slovenia!
 The crystal clear water, harsh slopes of mountains around, the church like from a fairy tale and hardly any people around – that’s how I remembered Bohinj!

 I was really anxious to see those great places in Slovenian Alps again.
-In my mind they were the synonim of the paradise, so beautiful that it’s hard to believe they really exist!
-After all since 2009 I was lucky to visit some world famous destinations and my perception might have changed a little bit.
+In my mind, they were the synonym of paradise, so beautiful that it’s hard to believe they really exist!
+After all, since 2009 I was lucky to visit some world-famous destinations and my perception might have changed a little bit.

 The best places to visit in Slovenian Alps

-There are couple of places worth visiting in Slovenian Alps but three of them are real gems that deserves much more attention!
-Funny enough, names of all of them start with the letter „B”.
-Coincidence?
-I don’t think so…
+There are a couple of places worth visiting in the Slovenian Alps but three of them are real gems that deserve much more attention!

 Bled – one of the highlights of Slovenia